Harald-U/knative-handson-workshop/openshift/6-Scaling.md

    ```
 1. In the OpenShift Web Console, Topology view, notice that 1 pod is started.
 This 1 pod will not scale to zero (`minScale: "1"`).

-1. Copy the URL/link location of the Route in the OpenShift Web Console.
+1. In the OpenShift Web Console copy the URL/link location of the Route.

 1. In the IBM Cloud Shell session generate some load on this copied URL:
    (Don't forget the './' !)